akashks1998/crux/milestone2/doc/README.md

 - Classes
 - new , delete
 - Vanilla C features

-Following are the differences from vanilla implementation of the above
+Following are the differences from vanilla implementation of the above[^1]
 ## Miscelaneous
 - Variable sized arrays cannot be declared :
   ```